-Wyldewood is a new cultivar that outproduces most older varieties with it’s massive sprays of hundreds of plump high-quality elderberries.
+Wyldewood is a new cultivar that outproduces most older varieties with it’s massive sprays of hundreds of very plump high-quality elderberries.
+Much bigger than wild berries!
 Perfect for backyard growers and processors alike.

 For elderberry growers: Wyldewood has been under observation and testing since 1998 at two locations in Missouri: the Missouri State University State Fruit Experiment Station at Mountain Grove and the University of Missouri Southwest Research Center at Mount Vernon.
 Consistent superior performance prompted the release of this cultivar.
 Wyldewood blooms in June in Missouri, and the florets are easily removed from the cyme for use as a dried product or as a flavoring.
 Harvest usually begins in late July in Missouri.
 Plants that are pruned to the ground in spring produce primary shoots that ripen fruit over a 3-week period, allowing for the harvest of the majority of the fruit in three harvests at 7-day intervals.
 Unpruned plants ripen fruit over a 4-week period (Thomas, 2009) This elderberry was identified and collected from the wild by Jack Millican in 1995 near the community of Brush Hill in east central Oklahoma.